SHM targeting models¶

 Each of the above functions has a corresponding function (

-extendMutabilityMatrix) to extend the matrix to infer 5-mers with Ns by
+extendMutabilityMatrix) to extend the models to infer 5-mers with Ns by

 averaging over all corresponding unambiguous 5-mers.

-These extended substitution and mutability matrices can be used to create an
+These extended substitution and mutability models can be used to create an

 overall SHM targeting matrix (